ntbrock/computer-filesystems-course/README.md

 Day 0: Context and Provisioning

-Day 1: File Contents and Networking - Nginx, Hexdump, Writing/Reading
+Day 1: File Contents and Networking - Pipes, Hexdump, Nginx, Rsync

 Day 2: Secrets and Security - Encryption in Transport and at Rest